API-Skeletons/zf-doctrine-graphql/docs/hydrators.rst

 This module uses hydrators to extract data from the Doctrine entities.
-You can configure multiple sections of hydrators so one permissioned user may receive different data than a different permission or one query to an entity may return differnet fields than another query to the same entity.
+You can configure multiple sections of hydrators so one permissioned user may receive different data than a different permission or one query to an entity may return different fields than another query to the same entity.

 Because creating hydrator configurations for every section for every entity in your object manager(s) is tedious this module provides an auto-generating configuration tool.